 Arhalofenate has been studied in a total of 15 clinical trials with nearly a thousand subjects.
 The emergence of adverse events (AEs) caused by arhalofenate in future studies could cause us, other reviewing entities, clinical study sites or regulatory authorities to interrupt, delay or halt clinical studies and could result in the denial of regulatory approval.
-There is also a risk that our other product candidates may induce AEs, many of which may be unknown at this time.
-If an unacceptable frequency and/or severity of AEs are reported in our clinical trials for our product candidates, our ability to obtain regulatory approval for product candidates, including arhalofenate, may be negatively impacted.
+There is also a risk that our other product candidates, including MBX-8025, may induce AEs, many of which may be unknown at this time.
+If an unacceptable frequency and/or severity of AEs are reported in our clinical trials for our product candidates, our ability to obtain regulatory approval for product candidates, including arhalofenate and MBX-8025, may be negatively impacted.